dolfno/ai-reference-architecture/README.md

 - **Interactive Architecture Diagram**: Explore components and their relationships visually using ReactFlow
 - **Detailed Component Information**: Click any component to view comprehensive explanations, use cases, and best practices
 - **Connected Learning**: Navigate between related components to understand how they work together
+- **Dynamic Data Management**: Add, edit, and customize components through the built-in data manager
+- **Local Storage Persistence**: All customizations are saved locally in your browser
+- **Data Import/Export**: Backup and share your custom architecture data
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Beautiful UI**: Modern, gradient-based design with smooth animations